MuntashirAkon/AppManager/docs/raw/en/README.md

    \chapter{App Ops}\label{ch:app-ops} %%##$chapter-title>>
    ```

-   On issuing an `update`, the line will be extracted as follows in strings.xml:
+   On issuing an `rebase`, the line will be extracted as follows in strings.xml:
    ```xml
    <string name="appendices$app-ops$$chapter-title">App Ops</string>
    ```